 In this research, Brian builds on previous career experiences as a primary/elementary teacher, e-learning design analyst, and Lecturer in Biomedical Communications (UofT), where he teaches scientific visualization design.

 Brian has reached the candidacy stage in the iSchool PhD Flex Time Program.
-In 2019-2020 he will be teaching HSC402H5: Digital Learning Environments in Biology and Health Science and HSC301H5S: Data and Information Visualization.
-His research (in progress) is titled “Energy Harvesting Information Systems”.
+In 2020-2021 he will be teaching HSC402H5: Digital Learning Environments in Biology and Health Science (Covid edition).